rafaelrcamargo/logi/README.md

 ---

+> [!NOTE]
-> **Note**: This library is a WIP used in some of my own projects.
-It was created to be easy and portable.
+> This library is a WIP.
+I do use this in some of my own projects so `main` should be stable.

 ---